Kalingu/pm25-forecast-kirulapone/README.md

+# PM2.5 Forecasting – Kirulapone, Colombo

-PM2.5 Air Quality Forecasting for Kirulapone (Colombo) Predicting hourly PM2.5 pollution levels using time‑series deep learning models (LSTM and N‑BEATS) with key evaluation metrics.
-This project was completed as the final research project for the Higher National Diploma in Data Science (HNDDS) at NIBM.
+This project forecasts hourly PM2.5 air pollution levels in Kirulapone, Colombo using time‑series deep learning models (LSTM and N‑BEATS).
+Models are evaluated using RMSE, MAE, R², and MAPE.
+The goal is to provide a data‑driven forecasting solution for air quality monitoring as part of my Higher National Diploma in Data Science (HNDDS) research.

 ## Dataset